jessitron/hny-tricks/README.md

 Problems? create an issue, hopefully it emails me.
 I'd link you to Office Hours, but I don't want this to seem like an official Honeycomb app in any way.

+## test

+`npm test`

+or to update snapshots, if you've changed the output and the current output is good:

+`npm test -- -u`

 ## weird dependencies

 (the .js is included in this repo)